mucsi96/nightwatch-cucumber/README.md

 ### Step 3

-Create a JavaScript configuration file for Nightwatch.js.
+In project root create a JavaScript configuration file for Nightwatch.js.
 Use `nightwatch.conf.js` instead of `nightwatch.json`.
 [More details](http://nightwatchjs.org/guide#settings-file)

 ### Step 4